feathersjs/feathers/docs/guides/migrating-v4.md

 You can see the migration steps necessary for the Feathers chat [here for Javascript](https://github.com/feathersjs/feathers-chat/compare/dove-pre) and [here for TypeScript](https://github.com/feathersjs/feathers-chat-ts/compare/dove-pre).

-## New Features

-There are so many new features in this release that they got their own page!
-Read about the new features on the [What's New in v5](./whats-new.md) page.

 ## Core SQL and MongoDB